 Yes, you are on the right track.
 Looking at the whole picture is the basic underlying tenet in holistic health care.
 However, it’s a little more comprehensive than that.

 Additionally, it encompasses all other aspects that are entwined to create an individual, like personality, behavior, environment, socialization, and conditioning.
 For example, when we help someone design a healthy diet plan we don’t just give them a list of foods to avoid, we must also give them tips and support for adhering to their restrictions and help them let go of socialization and conditioning.
 And any good healthcare practitioner is aware that environmental toxins from common everyday chemicals and even our social environment can play a role in all health conditions.

 Each person and situation is unique, even those with the same health condition do not have the same experience.
 Each person may be impacted differently and not everyone responds to a particular treatment the exact same way.
 Even though you may share the same health condition with someone else, each of you has a unique body chemistry and genetics and the same disease can have a different process or impact from person to person.
 What works for one person does not necessarily work for another.
 For example, one person with migraines may need to avoid one list of foods while another person needs to avoid a different list of foods.

-Holistic health care practitioners believe that the most powerful tool each of us has for healing is knowledge.
-The more knowledge you have about your own condition and body the better it is all around on all levels.
+Holistic healthcare practitioners tend to believe that the most powerful tool each of us has for healing is knowledge.
+The more informed an individual is about their own condition and body the better it is all around on all levels.
 It helps the client feel empowered and less dependent on the system.
 In mainstream medicine, the practitioner knows best, but in holistic care, the body of the individual is the one with the most knowledge.
 The patient is encouraged to learn how to be in tune with and listen to their body.